Table of Contents

 We have tried to account for those variables as much as possible by not creating a test ourselves.
 Instead, we employ a test developed by SHOEBOX, a company specialising in designing and developing many types of hearing tests, online and in-person.

-If an online hearing test detects a hearing loss, the next step is to have a free in-person hearing assessment or “screening” in one of our Auckland or Wellington clinics.
+If an online hearing test detects a hearing loss, the next step is to have an in-person hearing assessment in one of our Auckland clinics.

 The goal of the hearing screening is to help determine if a full diagnostic test is suitable for you.